isaactesp/azureFunction/README.md

 ## Specification

 #### This Azure Function, developed with Python, runs everytime that a file is uploaded in the container.
-The file is supposed to be in json format, with data about many documents(part of the same "matter") that have been performed by an OCR, like the following:
+The file is supposed to be in JSON format, with data about many documents(part of the same "matter") that have been performed by an OCR, like the following:
 ```
 [
    {